ericoporto/ags-manual-wiki/Game.md

 Saves the current game position to the save game number specified by SLOT, using DESCRIPTION as the textual description of the save position.
-Be careful using this function, because you could overwrite one of the player\'s save slots if you aren\'t careful.
+Be careful using this function, because you could overwrite one of the player's save slots if you aren't careful.

-The SaveGameDialog function uses slots numbered from 1 to 20, so if you don\'t want to interfere with the player\'s saves, I would recommend saving to slot numbers of 100 and above.
+The SaveGameDialog function uses slots numbered from 1 to 20, so if you don't want to interfere with the player's saves, I would recommend saving to slot numbers of 100 and above.

 **NOTE:** The game will not be saved immediately; instead, it will be